This post includes affiliate links.

 Once, they were dried, which took about a day, I made the big loops into hanks.
 And oh my goodness, I realized I created some masterpieces of art.
 I just can’t believe that the cotton yarn I had so much trouble with dyeing, turned out so beautiful using liquid Rit dye.

-I can’t wait to use to and crochet something with it.
+I can’t wait to crochet something with it.
 Seriously, anything I will crochet using these dyed cotton yarns will look incredible.
 I am pretty sure of it.

 I am curious which type is your favorite and which type of dyeing you will try.

-Now that you made the bare worsted weighted yarn into gorgeous looking yarn hanks you can use them to crochet.
-Check out my free crochet pattern collection where you will properly find one perfect for your hand dyed yarn.
+Now that you made the bare worsted weighted yarn into gorgeous-looking yarn hanks you can use them to crochet.
+Check out my free crochet pattern collection where you will surely find one perfect for your hand-dyed yarn.

-Don’t Judge Me – What here is what I would do differently next time
+Don’t Judge Me – Here is what I would do differently next time

 If I dye my own cotton yarn again, which I will do very likely as it is a lot of fun, I would try to soak the yarn before dyeing the yarn.
 I am not sure if that makes a big difference, but I could imagine it might be easier for the yarn to stay in the dye water without me having to squeeze it for a while.

-Although I know cotton yarn can be tricky to dye with certain types of dyes, I just got some professional acid dyes and also ordered some special ingredient that will hopefully help to dye the cotton yarn, not just the wool yarn.
-So, I will expand this subject very soon.
-So stay tuned for that.
+Although I know cotton yarn can be tricky to dye with certain types of dyes, I just got some professional acid dyes and also ordered some special ingredients that will hopefully help to dye the cotton yarn, not just the wool yarn.
+So, I will expand on this subject very soon.
+Stay tuned for that.
 If you sign up for my Newsletter below you will know when the next part is published and available to read and replicate.